victorchukwuemeka/blog-v1/README.md

 # Benjamin Crozat's blog

-This is the source code for the new version of my 20K monthly visitors [blog](https://benjamincrozat.com).
+This is the source code for my revenue-generating 20K monthly visitors [blog](https://benjamincrozat.com).
 It's **100% not vibe coded** BTW.

 **Feel free to steal whatever you need.** But first, why don't you follow me on [X](https://x.com/benjamincrozat)?